We assume that an unknown -dimensional parameter vector has been estimated by ML.

 We assume that the following technical conditions are satisfied:

 for each , the entries of are continuously differentiable with respect to all the entries of ;

 the matrix of the partial derivatives of the entries of with respect to the entries of , called the Jacobian of and denoted by , has rank .

 Let be the estimate of the parameter obtained by maximizing the log-likelihood over the whole parameter space :where is the likelihood function and is the sample.

-Let us assume that the sample and the likelihood function satisfy some set of conditions that are sufficient to guarantee consistency and asymptotic normality of (see the lecture on maximum likelihood for a set of such conditions).
+We assume that the sample and the likelihood function satisfy some set of conditions that are sufficient to guarantee the consistency and asymptotic normality of (see the lecture on maximum likelihood for a set of such conditions).

-Asymptotically, the test statistic has a Chi-square distribution, as stated by the following proposition.
+Asymptotically, the test statistic has a Chi-square distribution.

 We have assumed that is consistent and asymptotically normal, which implies that converges in distribution to a multivariate normal random variable with mean and asymptotic covariance matrix , that is,Now, by the delta method, we have thatBut , so thatWe have assumed that and are consistent estimators, that is,where denotes convergence in probability.
 Therefore, by the continuous mapping theorem, we have thatThus we can write the Wald statistic as a sequence of quadratic forms whereconverges in distribution to a normal random vector with mean zero, and converges in probability to .
 By a standard result (see Exercise 2 in the lecture on Slutsky's theorem), such a sequence of quadratic forms converges in distribution to a Chi-square random variable with a number of degrees of freedom equal to .

 In the Wald test, the null hypothesis is rejected ifwhere is a pre-determined critical value.

 The critical value is chosen so as to achieve a pre-determined size, as follows: